ftrackhq/integrations/libs/framework-core/doc/index.rst

-.. ftrack-connect-pipeline documentation master file, created by sphinx-quickstart on Tue Dec  1 12:12:15 2020.
+.. framework-core documentation master file, created by sphinx-quickstart on Tue Dec  1 12:12:15 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.